adam10603/AC-Advanced-Gamepad-Assist/ConfigGuide.md

 ### Steering rate

 Simply adjusts how fast the steering is.
+Personally I use it in the neighborhood of `50%`, but it's up to preference.

 ![Steering rate](https://i.imgur.com/cPd4m0q.gif)